villagehiker/templer/examples/casestudy/readme.md

 Consider travel as an example.
 The homepage lists a few articles from each travel subsection—such as Japan, Taiwan, USA—plus a link to the travel section.
 The travel section index.html lists a few articles from each section, plus links to the country sections.
 The index.html pages for each travel section—such as Vietnam and Travel Gear—list all articles in those sections.

-The naming pattern is:
+The naming pattern is `file-name-related-content-vh-tt-nn.wgn`, where:

-file-name-related-content-vh-tt-nn, where:

-* file-name-related-content describes the content.
+* `file-name-related-content` describes the content.
-* -vh identifies the file as belonging to the Village Hiker website.
+* `-vh` identifies the file as belonging to the Village Hiker website.
-* -tt identifies the type of content, such as as -ts for travel story and -jn for journal notes.
+* `-tt` identifies the type of content, such as as -ts for travel story and -jn for journal notes.
 This is optional.
-* -nn provides a number used to glob files for general selection.
+* `-nn` provides a number used to glob files for general selection.
 The site to limit the a number to five or seven files in a section.
+* `wgn` is the file extension for input files.

-An example is chasing-the-vermilion-torii-wakayama-japan-vh-ts-00, a travel story about Japan.
+An example is `chasing-the-vermilion-torii-wakayama-japan-vh-ts-00.wgn` a travel story about Japan.

 The website uses file globs to define the files to include in each index.html file.
 The name convention support file globing.